4 months ago

 This thread has been marked as public for community involvement, as it does not contain any sensitive or personal information.
 Any further activity in this thread will be visible to everyone.

-Status changed to Open brody • about 1 month ago
+Status changed to Open brody • 4 months ago

 are you stupid? i put private you simply put public without my concern?